William Suff: Later murders

-On January 10, 1989, Rhonda Jetmore, 27, a prostitute, entered into a sexual transaction with Suff.
+On January 10, 1989, Rhonda Jetmore, 27, a sex worker, entered into a sexual transaction with Suff.
 The agreement turned violent when he began choking her.
 She struck him with a flashlight she had in her hand, causing Suff to lose his grip, allowing her to briefly escape.
 Suff tackled her to the ground and began ripping off her clothes.
 He stuck his finger in her mouth and she bit down, causing one of her teeth to break.
 Suff pulled back and Jetmore was able to run to the door, but was tackled again.
 As she pleaded with Suff to let her go, he lost track of his glasses.
 She used her flashlight to shine a light on them and when Suff went to pick them up, she ran out the door and flagged down a car.
-The passenger, who she happened to know, pulled out a gun and fired at Suff, and she was able to escape.
+The passenger, whom she happened to know, pulled out a gun and fired at Suff, and she was able to escape.